rails/webpacker/README.md

 },
 ```

 Optionally, you can change your Babel configuration by removing these lines in your `package.json` and add [a Babel configuration file](https://babeljs.io/docs/en/config-files) in your project.
+For an example customization based on the original, see [Customizing Babel Config](./docs/customizing_babel_config.md).

 ### Integrations